dimtass/stupid-projects.com/_posts/2022-01-08-moving-from-wp-to-jekyll.md

 your site content.
 When you do a change and save the file, then the server detects the change and reloads the web browser.

-> Note: the above command will start the server for debugging only!
+> The above command will start the server for debugging only!
+{: .prompt-info }

 After you finish with all the changes you want then you can just build the site using this command:
 ```sh